HCBrooks-lab/Movie-Project/README.md

   ## How to Run

   1. Clone or download the repo
-  2. Open 'Movie_Analysis.ipynd' in Jupyter
+  2. Open 'Movie_Analysis.ipynb' in Jupyter
   3. Run the notebook to reproduce the analysis

   ---